ExpressionEngine/ExpressionEngine-User-Guide/source/bugs_and_security_reports/index.rst

 Reporting and Disclosure
 ~~~~~~~~~~~~~~~~~~~~~~~~

-One you have reported the security issue, a number of steps will be
+Once you have reported the security issue, a number of steps will be
 taken to assess and address the reported issue prior to disclosure.

 - The report will be triaged within 48 hours to determine if the issue